elliotgao2/toapi/README.md

 ## Overview

-Toapi is a **clever**, **simple** and **fast** library letting any web site provide APIs.
-In the past, we crawl data and storage them and create api service to share them maybe we should also update them regularly.
+Toapi is a **clever**, **simple** and **fast** flask library that enable any website to provide API services.
+In the past, you crawl data, store them, build API services, and eventually, you share your data.
+And that's not an end, for you might have to update them regularly.
-This library make things easy.
-The only thing you should do is defining your data, they would be shared as api service automatically.
+Toapi turns these matters into a piece of cake.
+All you need to do is to define the data, and you've made it!
+The progess is fully automated.
+Data on web sites can now be accessed through APIs!

 - Documentation: [http://www.toapi.org](http://www.toapi.org)
 - Awesome: [https://github.com/toapi/awesome-toapi](https://github.com/toapi/awesome-toapi)